 The award comprises contributions from the German Foreign Office, the Adam von Trott Memorial Fund, the Politics Department and Mansfield College, up to the value of the full EU fee and advised maintenance.
 The College guarantees two years’ college accommodation at standard charges which is covered by the maintenance allowance.
 Eligible applicants should apply for the MPhil course through the usual university admissions process and may note their interest in the scholarship in their application.

-You can read a testimonial from a recent Adam von Trott Scholar by clicking here.
+You can read a testimonial from a recent Adam von Trott Scholar.

 Kofi Annan Scholarships

 From 2020 onwards, Mansfield is partnering with the Weidenfeld-Hoffmann Scholarships and Leadership Programme to offer seven new fully-funded Kofi Annan Scholarships of the ‘Weidenfeld-Hoffmann’ graduate programme at Mansfield per academic year, for the next five years.

 The new Scholarships have been named for the former Secretary-General of the United Nations and Nobel Peace Prize winner, Kofi Annan (1938-2018), who officially opened the Bonavero Institute of Human Rights at Mansfield in June 2018.
 It was our privilege to welcome Mr Annan to College in 2018, and our aim is to reflect and respect that memory in naming this Scholarship in his honour.